Warrant to seize property

 If the Magistrates’ Court issues a warrant, you can send the warrant to seize property form to the Sheriff’s Office for enforcement.
 The court will not send the warrant on your behalf.

 You must also pay a fee to the Sheriff.
-See the Department of Justice and Regulation’s website for information about fees and contact details.
+See the Department of Justice and Community Safety's website for information about fees and contact details.

 What happens next?